Climate of Kosovo: Climatic territorial differences

 The climatic subtype of the western part has soft winters and a big amount of rainfall.
 These characteristics are inherited by the Mediterranean mild climate.
 The climatic subtype of Kosovo has cold winters and lack of rainfall, characteristics inherited from the continental type of climate.
 Even though Kosovo has these climatic characteristics most of the time, there might be a major change in climate on certain years only.
 In 1992, Kosovo had a very hot and dry summer, which fits the B climatic type of Köppen.
-D-climatic type which is known for average temperatures of -3 C during cold months and 15 C during hot months can be found in high parts of Kosovo, such as Prokletije, the Šar Mountains and Kopaonik.
+D-climatic type which is known for average temperatures of -3 C during cold months and 15 C during hot months can be found in high parts of Kosovo, such as Accursed Mountains, the Šar Mountains and Kopaonik.
 This type of climate is known by the name subalpine and alpine.

-Human Effect
+Impact of Climate Change

-Climate is important in human life, as well as vital activist such as: agriculture, rest, recreation, tourism, transport, medicine, sanitary-hygienic conditions.
+Climate change plays a vital role in agriculture, rest, recreation, tourism, transport, medicine, and sanitary-hygienic conditions.

+Kosovo has experienced rising temperatures over the past few decades, with winters becoming milder and summers increasingly hotter.
+In turn, this shift in temperature patterns is leading to Kosovo's increased energy consumption for cooling during the summer months and affecting agriculture and water resources.

+A study by the UN Children’s Fund (UNICEF) examining the impact of climate change in Kosovo revealed that the country's youngest citizens are being particularly affected.
+The study found that the rapid environmental decline and worsening air pollution due to climate change are endangering their fundamental rights to health, education, and safety.